ahmadgaz/reddit-content-farmer/README.md

 # Reddit Content Farmer

 Reddit Content Farmer allows you to create short form video clips from Reddit posts and comments.
+Run this script from a headless server to automatically generate content for your social media accounts.
+The script will automatically upload the video to instagram for you.

 ## Features